-Location: Center for Social Innovation Spadina, Innovation Lab Meeting Room, 215 Spadina Avenue, Toronto, Ontario, M5T 2C7
+Location: Center for Social Innovation Spadina, Think Tank Room, 215 Spadina Avenue, Toronto, Ontario, M5T 2C7

 Agile transformation is hard because cultural change is hard.
 It’s not one problem that needs to be solved, but a series of hundreds decisions affecting lots of people over a long period of time that affects relationships, processes, and even the state of mind of those working within the change.
 Disciplined Agile (DA) is unlike any other framework, because it’s based on empiricism, industry data and adoption of proven practices.
 The result is a huge wealth of structured information that allows you to map your challenges into a tree structure of proven strategies that other people have found to work in practice.
 In effect you can apply the DA framework to identify process improvements that reflect the actual situations faced by your teams.

 Disciplined Agile (DA) is an IT process decision framework for delivering sophisticated agile solutions in the enterprise.
 It builds on the existing proven practices from agile methods such as Scrum, Extreme Programming (XP), Lean software development, Kanban, Unified Process, Scaled Agile Framework (SAFe), Agile Modeling and others to include other aspects necessary for success in the enterprise.
 Discipline Agile (DA) fills in the gaps left by mainstream methods by providing guidance on how to effectively plan and kickstart complex projects as well as how to apply a full lifecycle approach, with lightweight milestones, effective metrics, and agile governance.